Solution comparison of pros and cons: OCI punchout or content catalog

 How does a content catalog work?

-As already mentioned, searching offers across any number of content catalogs is possible without any problems, whereas this can only be implemented via OCI if certain technical requirements are met.
-The biggest difference, however, is in the pricing and assortment sovereignty: Without the release of new prices and articles by the customer, the supplier cannot change his catalog data in the content catalog.
-Also, these catalog prices can be negotiated individually (with OCI, this is made possible with a customer-specific access).
+As already shown in the list above, it is possible to search offers across any number of content catalogs without any problems, whereas this can only be implemented via OCI if certain technical requirements are met.
+The biggest difference between the OCI and content catalogs, however, is the price and product range sovereignty: the supplier cannot change its catalog data in the content catalog without the customer approving new prices and articles.
+These catalog prices can also be negotiated individually (with OCI this is made possible with a customer-specific access).

 Dynamic pricing in catalogs

-For some product groups, daily updated prices are important.
-To have these available in the e-procurement system, there are two options: In the case of an OCI connection, these prices are updated daily by the supplier and thus retrieved from his web store (with all the disadvantages mentioned above).
-On the other hand, daily updated surcharges or discounts (e.g. depending on raw material prices) can also be dynamically included in the prices in the content catalog.
-In a DIG project, this was implemented for a customer where weekly fluctuating metal prices affected the cost of pipes, etc. Instead of manual adjustment, DIG's solution now automatically reconciles the catalog data with an external server.
+Daily updated prices are important for some product groups.
+There are two ways to have these available in the e-procurement system: With an OCI connection, these prices are updated daily by the supplier and thus retrieved from their web store.
+On the other hand, daily updated surcharges or discounts (e.g. depending on raw material prices) can also be dynamically taken into account in the prices in the content catalog.
+In a DIG project, this was implemented for a customer where weekly fluctuations in metal prices had an impact on the cost of pipes and so on.
+Instead of manual adjustment, DIG's solution now automatically compares the catalog data with an external server.

 x